websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/using-workflow-metrics.md

 3. Place it in `[Liferay Home]/osgi/configs`.

 Workflow Metrics data is read from the search engine to calculate metrics.
-When configuring the interval value consider these competing performance concerns:
+When configuring the interval value, consider these competing performance concerns:

 - A long time between metrics recalculation events corresponds with more search documents being read during each recalculation.
 - A short time between metrics recalculation events corresponds with a higher frequency of read requests to the search engine.